-FIG Working Week 2020 Smart surveyors for land and water management Amsterdam, the Netherlands, 10-14 May 2020 Organisational culture, the way people do things and solve problems in an organisation, is a hybrid administration phenomenon that has to be negotiated between different agents and agencies.
+Organisational culture, the way people do things and solve problems in an organisation, is a hybrid administration phenomenon that has to be negotiated between different agents and agencies.
 Land registries are typified by a machine culture.
 Adhering to rules and procedures is paramount as the organisation generates legal documents.
 Innovation is discouraged.
 NGOs overseeing a planning initiative that is truly participatory may assume an adhocracy culture in the negotiations leading to community development plans and the development of community record systems to support those plans.
 Adhocracies typically eschew standards and rules to reach particular goals in a constantly changing, complex environment.
 CBOs may assume a role in land tenure governance and administration.
 Typically, they have a political organisation culture, which is likely to be characterised by ongoing schism in the form internal conflict and competition over access to power and resources and solidarity in dealings with outside agencies such as an NGO or a municipality.

-In Mbekweni, CBOs such as SANCO were not involved in local land tenure administration.
-This was left to state structures such as the local municipal housing office and lawyers who were responsible for registering title deeds in the Deeds Registry.
-In Dunoon, SANCO was involved in providing alternative transaction strategies to the deeds registration system to residents for more than a decade after the housing beneficiaries had had their properties registered.
-As a consequence, there are a number of cloudy titles where the de facto owner is not the registered owner.
 In the Monwabisi Park informal settlement, VPUU focussed on designing an open-ended community record system to administer tenure as part of a participatory development planning initiative.
-Instead of examining international standards, such as the STDM, the record system was developed according to what designers saw as a response to what was negotiated at various times.
+Instead of examining international standards, the record system was developed according to what designers saw as a response to what was negotiated and protocols developed by community organisations at various times.
+I.e. it was open ended, evolutionary information system design, as opposed to bottom up or top down planning, which is suited to uncertain situations.
 The results is a system that operators in the community find easy to use, it is widely accepted and residents appear to use it to record their interests and transactions in land.